For a better experience, we recommend you to orientate your device

 Photographs: Soopakorn Srisakul

-This project is another venture located within a Bangchak gas station, similar to previous projects the design team has worked on, but with a unique twist.
+This project is another venture within a Bangchak gas station, similar to previous works by the design team but with a unique cultural focus.

-The owner wanted this project to cater specifically to the local Muslim community, as the surrounding area is home to many Muslim residents who require
+The owner requested that the development cater specifically to the local Muslim community, as many residents in the surrounding area require access

-pavilion, encircled by a lotus pond, prevents foot traffic into the garden, ensuring the privacy and concentration of those in prayer.
+restricts access into the garden, preserving the privacy and concentration of those in prayer.

-costs, and create a modern look.
-The result is a space that retains the feeling and essence of traditional Islamic architecture, with a contemporary touch.
+The result is a space that reflects the spirit of Islamic architecture while embracing a contemporary identity.

 Landscape Architect: –